-TVC N. The Group Managing Director of Nigerian National Petroleum Corporation (NNPC), Dr Maikanti Baru, has appealed
+TVC N. The Group Managing Director of Nigerian National Petroleum Corporation (NNPC), Dr Maikanti Baru, has appealed to militants in the Niger Delta to stop attacks on oil facilities.

 Baru made the appeal at the 26th edition of the Society of Petroleum Engineers (SPE) Oloibiri Lecture Series and Energy Forum (OLEF) on Thursday in Abuja.